FrederikSchaff/DOEsimple/readme.md

 -F: Input Design Matrix, alternatively as relative path (to script loc)

--o: Output Design Matrix - Full Path
+-o: Output Design Matrix directory - Full Path

--O: Output Design Matrix, alternatively as relative path (to script loc)
+-O: Output Design Matrix directory, alternatively as relative path (to script loc)

 -r: [Yes] Yes / No, specify if the factorial configurations shall be randomly ordered  in the output design matrix (a continuous config ID is preserved).
 Useful if  computiational time of factorials varies.

 -x: [0] Offest for the unique config ID.
 If, e.g., the set of configs shall be appended later on.
 NOTE: Generating the complete set at once yields different results!

+-I: [off] Print info of configuration only, instead of creating it. (any argument)

+-A: ["Yes"] Provide single (default) or aggregate ("any other input")  configuration files instead of a big one.
+Folder is "/Configs/" and files are "CID_1.tsv" for the first CID, etc.

+-t: [off] For testing, you may want to create only a small fraction of the  full set-up.
+Select a number (positive) of configurations randomly taken.
+In single file mode, these will be randomly fetched.
+In aggregate mode these will be consequtive.

 ##Input File
 All the information regarding the factors ("Parameters") is provided in a tab separeted file, the Input Design Matrix.
 An example is given with "input/ExampleIDM.tsv"

 The file follows the following structure (headers needed, without comments):